dominpo/ruby-and-chef-hacking-for-azure/README.md

 * Automate the process with Chef using [Chef Provider for Azure](https://github.com/pendrica/chef-provisioning-azurerm)

-* Setup full DevOps with Chef, Github and Jenkins for Windows Azure
+* Setup the DevOps pipeline with Chef, Github and Jenkins for Windows Azure

 ## Part 1 - Ruby code to provision your Azure Resources